-3. U. T. Austin - Energy Conservation Retrofit Work - Chilling Station No. 2 - Replacement of Cooling Tower (U. T. Austin Project No. CU-1031): Award of Construction Contract to Ceramic Cooling Tower Company, Fort Worth, Texas, and Authorization for U. T. Austin Administration to Execute Contract (Exec.
+3. U. T. Austin - Energy Conservation Retrofit Work - Chilling Station No. 2 - Replacement of Cooling Tower (U. T. Austin Project No. CU-1031): Recommended Award of Construction Contract to Ceramic Cooling Tower Company, Fort Worth, Texas, and Request for U. T. Austin Administration to Execute Contract (Exec.
 Com.
+Letter 91-29).--

-Letter 91-29).--The Board, upon recommendation of the Executive Committee, awarded a construction contract for Energy Conservation Retrofit Work - Chilling Station No. 2 - Replacement of Cooling Tower at The University of Texas at Austin to the lowest responsible bidder, Ceramic Cooling Tower Company, Fort Worth, Texas, for the Base Bid in the amount of \$718,039, and authorized U. T. Austin Administration to execute the contract.
+The Executive Committee concurs in the recommendation of the Chancellor, the Executive Vice Chancellor for Academic Affairs, and President Cunningham that the U. T. Board of Regents award a construction contract for Energy Conservation Retrofit Work - Chilling Station No. 2 - Replacement of Cooling Tower at U. T. Austin to the lowest responsible bidder, Ceramic Cooling Tower Company, Fort Worth, Texas, for the Base Bid in the amount of \$718,039, and authorize U. T. Austin Administration to execute the contract.